orjo/cirmage/README.md

 1. Open `index.html` in a web browser
 2. Click "Choose Image" to upload an image
 3. Adjust the min/max dot size sliders to control size variation
+4. Adjust spacing slider to control the gap between dots (0% = tight, 50% = very airy)
-4. Adjust contrast and threshold sliders to your preference
+5. Adjust contrast and threshold sliders to your preference
-5. Either:
+6. Either:
    - Click "Apply to Whole Image" to transform the entire image
    - Click and drag on the image to select a region, then click "Apply to Selection"
-6. Click "Reset Image" to restore the original
+7. Click "Reset Image" to restore the original
-7. Click "Download Result" to save your creation
+8. Click "Download Result" to save your creation

+**Tips**:
-**Tip**: Increase the difference between min and max sizes for more dramatic size variation!
+- Increase the difference between min and max sizes for more dramatic size variation!
+- Lower spacing (0-5%) for a denser, bolder effect
+- Higher spacing (20-50%) for a lighter, airier appearance

 ## FM Screening Effect